Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

 - TDR / TDIR - Threat Detection & (Incident) Response <br>
   + Threat Detection & Incident Response (TDIR) refers to the processes, tools, and strategies used to identify, monitor, and analyze cybersecurity threats in real-time, and to respond to security incidents when they occur.
 While Threat Detection focuses on identifying malicious activities or vulnerabilities within a system or a network, Incident Response is concerned with managing and mitigating the impact of a security breach or attack once detected.
-  + Threat detection is the process of analyzing a security ecosystem at the holistic level to find threat actors (e.g., external hackers, malicious users), abnormal activities, malicious behaviors and anything that could compromise a network.
-Threat detection is built on threat intelligence, which involves tools that are strategic, tactical and operational.
+  + Threat detection is the process of analyzing a security ecosystem at the holistic level to find threat actors, abnormal activities, malicious behaviors and anything that could compromise a network.
   + Threat response consists of the mitigation efforts used to neutralize and prevent cyber threats before they create damages.

 - Cyber Threats